pinskylab/pinskylab_methods/analysis/cervus.md

         - added columns for lat and long for the offspring and parent candidates
         - used the formula =index(Samples!B:B, MATCH(B55,Samples!A:A,0)) to find lat and longs for the sample ids
         - add anemone numbers
-- run identity and eliminate individuals that have 2 APCL ID’s in the parent/offspring files (???) - this is from the note 2015-05-14 Thursday

-    - Click on Analysis -> Identity Analysis

-        - Gene pop file and allele frequency info will be automatically populated, should match what you’ve done for those steps
-        - Save as input_filename_ID
-        - Minimum number of matching loci 80% of the total loci
-        - Allow fuzzy matching with 10% of the total loci
 - filter by ID and count the number of offspring a fish has